The science of supplements: Which vitamins actually fight male fatigue?

 How do you know if your fatigue is nutrient-based?
 Watch for these specific signals that suggest a biochemical gap rather than general sleepiness.

 - The “2 PM Crash”: You wake up okay, but hit a wall in the afternoon that sugar or caffeine barely lifts.
-This often signals blood sugar dysregulation or B-vitamin inefficiency.
+This can signal blood sugar dysregulation, poor sleep, or inefficient energy metabolism (including B-vitamin-related pathways).

 What to do about it